42-AI/Python-Bootcamp-Corrections/correction_02.md

 source venv/bin/activate
 bash build.sh
 ```
-Now the defendee should be able to install his package in a few lines.
+**Now the defendee should tell you how to install his package in a few lines.**

 ```bash
 pip list | grep minipack
 # my-minipack        1.0.0
 ```

 you should now be able to import your package !